leiachung41/leiachung41.github.io/Thumbnail/README.md

 ## Description

-I made thumbnails using css featured border and background-image.
+I made thumbnails using css features: border and background-image.
 I turned this [original picture](https://leiachung41.github.io/prePF/Thumbnail/image/giraffe.jpg) into 4 types of thumbnails.

 ## Built with